-One of the main goals of our class is to promote self-learning, problem solving and team work.
+One of the main goals of this class is to promote self-learning, problem solving and team work.
 These are vital skills for future success.
 To achieve this goal, I will assign team of 4-6 to prepare a class project on a pre-specified topic.
-The class project will account for a considerate portion (30%) of your final score.
+The class project accounts for a considerate portion (30%) of your final score.